 Momentum Group, a textile manufacturer in Irvine, CA, is weaving a path toward environmental sustainability–in its business practices and in the products it offers–from its solar powered headquarters to investing in research and development of innovative environmentally sustainable textiles and materials.
 Momentum is also offsetting 100% of the CO2 emissions from its operations.
 As a part of that effort, the company has offset 2,000 tons of CO2 through donations to Go Zero.
 Now, over 1,700 trees have become part of the tapestry of wilderness at the Lake Ophelia National Wildlife Refuge in Louisiana

 What’s for dinner?
-San Francisco-based Munchery delivers wholesome prepared dinners from top local chefs throughout the Bay Area.
+San Francisco-based Munchery delivers wholesome prepared dinners from top local chefs throughout the Seattle and Bay Area.
 To make sure your filet of fresh fish is not just sustainably caught, but also sustainably brought, Go Zero plant trees to offset every delivery.
 Yum!

 New Jersey Natural Gas, New Jersey Resource’s largest subsidiary, launched the “Planting for Our Future” campaign to educate their customers about greenhouse gas emissions and what they can do to offset them through a partnership with The Conservation Fund.
 The company will match customers’ donations up to 10,000 trees per year.
 Read more.

 The world’s leading outdoor apparel and equipment company, The North Face partners with Go Zero to offset the annual carbon dioxide emissions from its staff travel and annual sales conferences.
 Through the Go Zero program, the company will establish the first “North Face Forest” as a lasting legacy for the company, its customers and employees.
 Already, the company has helped the Fund and its partners plant 31,000 trees across more than 100 acres.
 Learn more about The North Face and its sustainability efforts at Expedition Sustainability.